luxfi/docs/docs/nodes/run/with-installer/preparing-your-environment.md

 ### Node Working Files

-If you previously ran an Luxd node on this computer, you will have local node files stored in `$HOME/.luxd` directory.
+If you previously ran a Luxd node on this computer, you will have local node files stored in `$HOME/.luxd` directory.
 Those files will not be disturbed, and node set up by the script will continue operation with the same identity and state it had before.
 That being said, for your node's security,